 Salmon is an excellent source of high quality protein, as well as vitamins and minerals.
 Its greatest property is its exceptionally high level of omega 3 essential fatty acids, known to improve brain function, eyesight and heart health, and to reduce inflammation and the risk of certain cancers.
-It is also a great source of vitamin D, a deficiency of which is linked to multiple sclerosis, rheumatoid arthritis, cancer and heart disease.

 200 mls pure orange juice